-Telepsychiatry is a psychiatric consultation conducted over video or phone call rather than in-person.
+Telepsychiatry is a psychiatric consultation conducted over video or phone telehealth rather than in-person.

 The American Psychiatric Association states that:

 Privacy, for example, may require more effort.
-You can control your own environment but you need to encourage your patient to consider their own privacy and you’re also responsible for ensuring you use a secure platform for the telehealth consultation.
-Coviu is strong in this regard with the software being HIPAA compliant and end-to-end encrypted.
-Coviu is trusted by 90k practitioners and has hosted over 8.5 million calls on our platform.
+You can control your own environment but you need to encourage your client to consider their own privacy and you’re also responsible for ensuring you use a secure platform for the telehealth consultation.
+Coviu is strong in this regard with a strong commitment to security and compliance.
+Coviu's software is HIPAA compliant, ISO 27001 compliant, FERPA compliant, and end-to-end encrypted.

 Telepsychiatry has many benefits for you and your patients.